 - An online forum for tree-focused discussions.

-Since its inception, ArbNet has accredited over 180 arboreta.
+Since its inception, ArbNet has accredited over 600 arboreta, across 40 countries.
 Through collaboration with partners, ArbNet has progressed on several of its goals like working with BGCI to accredit international arboreta, launching a BGCI/ArbNet Partnership Program along with establishing grants within these partnerships, offering a Capacity Building Grant in 2016 and supporting the American Chestnut Foundation in an effort to replenish the nearly extinct tree by re-establishing a disease-resistant hybrid in its native Appalachian region.